vypxl/scar/README.md

 1. Create an [Feature Request] Issue
 2. Fork it ( https://github.com/vypxl/scar/fork )

+Then create the git hook checks via `$ scripts/create-git-hooks`.
+You have to ensure that `crystal spec` and `crystal tool format [./src / ./spec]` return 0.

 3. Create your feature branch (git checkout -b my-new-feature)
 4. Commit your changes (git commit -am 'Add some feature')
 5. Push to the branch (git push origin my-new-feature)